timothystotts/fpga-serial-mem-tester-3/README.md

 The folder SF-Tester-Design-Zynq contains a Xilinx Vivado IP Integrator plus Xilinx Vitis design.
 The Zynq hard ARM CPU #0 is configured to talk with board components, a 16x2 character LCD display, and a N25Q serial flash.
-Its functionality is mostly equivalent to that of the SF-Tester-Design-MB-A7 design, but differs in the count of RGB LEDs.
+Its functionality is mostly equivalent function to that of the SF-Tester-Design-MB-A7 design, but differs in the count of RGB LEDs.

 ### VHDL naming conventions notice